Player Profiles

 Allen Freedman

 PlayaPops founder, Pigtails, started something truly special here.
 She created a fun filled orchestra in the desert that encourages all ability levels to participate.
 It has such pure Burner spirit!
-I am so honored to do my part in continuing her work by taking on the role of PlayaPops director in 2023.
+I am so honored to do my part in continuing her work by taking on the role of PlayaPops director.

 You can reach out to me for any assistance you may need and I will do my best to help, or point you in the direction of someone who can.
 Find my email on the Contacts page.
 Dust wishes!